National TPS Alliance v. Noem

 National TPS Alliance v.
-Noem is an ongoing US federal court case between the United States Department of Homeland Security (DHS) under Kristi Noem and 7 temporary protected status (TPS) recipients represented by the National TPS Alliance, an organization composed of TPS recipients from across the country.
-The latter is represented in court by the National Day Laborer Organizing Network (NDLON), the California branches of the American Civil Liberties Union, and staff at the UCLA Law Center for Immigration Law and Policy.
-It is a continuation from Ramos v.
+Noem is an ongoing court case in the United States brought by 7 temporary protected status (TPS) recipients challenging the second Trump administration's actions to terminate TPS for Venezuelans and later amended to include Haitians.
+The TPS recipients are represented by the National TPS Alliance (an organization composed of TPS recipients and allies from across the country), the National Day Laborer Organizing Network (NDLON), the California branches of the American Civil Liberties Union, and staff at the UCLA Law Center for Immigration Law and Policy.
+The suit follows Ramos v.
 Nielsen, a case deliberated during the first Trump administration over the repeal of TPS designation for status holders from several nations.

-The suit sought to block the repeal of TPS status for roughly 350,000 Venezuelan recipients by Noem's administration under the order of President Donald Trump.
-In a short brief, the Supreme Court granted an emergency application to stay a lower court's pause on the repeal on May 19, 2025, sending the case to the Ninth Circuit Court of Appeals which "affirmed the district court’s order granting preliminary relief in the form of a postponement of the effective dates of actions by the Secretary of Homeland Security to terminate Temporary Protected Status ("TPS") for Venezuelan nationals".
+In March 2025, District Judge Edward M. Chen ordered the administration's actions be postponed.
+In May 2025, the United States Supreme Court granted an application by the administration to stay Chen's March 2025 order and sent the case to the Ninth Circuit Court of Appeals via the shadow docket.
+In August 2025, the Ninth Circuit affirmed Chen's March 2025 order.
+In September 2025, Chen granted the TPS recipient's motion for summary judgment, which the Supreme Court again stayed in October 2025.
+In January 2026, the Ninth Circuit affirmed Chen's September 2025 ruling.

+In March 2026, the Ninth Circuit declined to rehear the case en banc.
+On June 25, 2026, the US Supreme Court held, in Mullin v.
+Doe, that TPS bars judicial review.

 Background

 First Trump administration (Jan 2021)

 The first Trump administration was characterized by efforts to restrict additional and existing designations of temporary protected status to foreign nationals, despite those pursuits largely being blocked in the courts.
 Nevertheless, the president issued directives at the end of his presidency to protect migrants originating in Venezuela.

 On January 19, 2021, President Donald Trump issued a Deferred Enforced Departure (DED) directive to the Attorney General and Secretary of Homeland Security to defer the deportation of migrants originating from Venezuela on account of the extraordinary nature of the circumstances presented in the country by the actions of Nicolas Maduro's administration.
-The directive began in stating that Maduro had "consistently violated the sovereign freedoms of the Venezuelan people.”
+The directive began by stating that Maduro had "consistently violated the sovereign freedoms of the Venezuelan people.”
 The agencies were thus directed:to take appropriate measures to defer for 18 months the removal of any national of Venezuela, or alien without nationality who last habitually resided in Venezuela, who is present in the United States as of January 20, 2021, except for aliens who: